Blotch3D/Blotch3D/README.md

 The axis that extends up from the origin.

+Origin

+The center of a coordinate system.
+The point in the coordinate system that is, by definition, at (0,0).

 Translation

 Movement.
 The placing of something at a different location from its